Correlation function of flavored fermion in holographic QCD: Approach to the D4/D8 model

 In confined phase, the results are collected in Figure \ref{fig:4} and \ref{fig:5}.
 The behavior of the peaks in the Green function displays discreteness as $\omega^{2}-k^{2}=M_{n}^{2}$ basically where $M_{n}$ represents various constants.
 According to the general form of the fermionic propagator

-here $m_{n},\Sigma\left(k\right)$ refers respectively to the eigenvalue of the bare mass and self-energy, $M_{n}$ corresponds to the onshell energy of the various bound states consisted of the fundamental quarks.
-And we believe this result is consistent with the property of the bubble background (\ref{eq:20}) since its dual theory is expected to be QCD with confinement states.
+here $m_{n},\Sigma\left(k\right)$ refers respectively to the eigenvalue of the bare mass and self-energy, $M_{n}$ corresponds to the onshell energy of the various bound states consisted of the flavored fermions (quarks).
+And we believe this result is consistent with the property of the bubble background (\ref{eq:22}) since its dual theory is expected to be QCD with confinement states, e.g. meson, baryon states.
+We will further discuss these bound states at the end of this manuscript.
 Moreover, for $\omega>0$, the location of the peak in the Green function can be read approximately once we set $\mathrm{k}=0$, so that the peaks correspond to $\omega=m_{n}-\Sigma\left(k\right)$ as it is illustrated in Figure \ref{fig:5}.
 In this sense, we find quantitatively, for $\Lambda_{l}=2,l=0$, the bound energy (the position of the peak) is located at $\omega\simeq1.6,2.7,3.7...$ in $G_{R}^{\left(1\right)}$ and at $\omega\simeq2.2,3.1,4.2...$ in $G_{R}^{\left(2\right)}$.
 Furthermore, the location of the peaks also depends on the value of $\Lambda_{l}$ as it is displayed in Figure \ref{fig:6}.

 Accordingly, if we identify $h=\mp1$ as the parity of the bound states, the onshell energy evaluated by the Green function agrees consistently to the spectrum of the worldvolume fermion on the D8-branes with various $\Lambda_{l}$ in this model as it is calculated in \cite{key-36}.